hewiefreeman/GopherGameServer/README.md

  - JavaScript: [GopherClientJS](https://github.com/hewiefreeman/GopherClientJS)

- > If you want to make a client API in an unsupported language and want to know where to start and/or have any questions, feel free to [email me](mailto:dominiquedebergue@gmail.com?subject=[GitHub]%20Gopher%20Game%20Server)!
+ > If you want to make a client API in an unsupported language and want to know where to start and/or have any questions, feel free to open a new issue!

 # :file_folder: Installing
 Gopher Game Server requires at least **Go v1.8+** (and **MySQL v5.7+** for the authentication and friending features).